seanpm2001/seanpm2001/Remodels/2024/!OldVersions/README/English/USA/README.txt

 Improvements to guestbook display
 - Dropdown of people who have signed
 - More links
-Notes about calendar
-Notes about municipalities, etc
 Many modifications to existing text throughout the document Condensing the list a little bit, through dropdowns New translation methods
-No more "all users who have interacted with me" updates for now (too memory intensive) the list will be kept Update to document limits
-Section about upcoming projects
+No more "all users who have interacted with me" updates for now (too memory intensive) the list will be kept Section about upcoming projects
 Projects I have contributed to (updates to this section) Politics and sexuality links, but not much information on this project alone